Opioid Detox Center in Sebring

 • Stomach cramping

-While these symptoms are typically unpleasant and painful, people withdrawing from opioids can expect symptoms to dissipate after three days.
-However, in cases where the individual does not receive medical care, dehydration (caused by vomiting and diarrhea) can become life-threatening.
-For this reason, and to decrease the risk of relapse, our Sebring, FL, rehab recommends our professional opioid detox program.
+However, in cases where the individual does not receive medical care, dehydration (caused by vomiting and diarrhea) can result in serious health issues.
+For this reason, and to decrease the risk of relapse, our Sebring, FL, drug rehab recommends our professional opioid detox program.

 How Our Opioid Detox Center Works